CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder

 \subsubsection{\textbf{Prompt Block.}}

-Each decomposed task in the tree nodes is referred to as a \textit{prompt block}, where programmers can write the prompt in \textit{mixed mode} (Fig.~\ref{fig:sys_overview} C).
-This means programmers can input both NL and code syntax (e.g., control statements or function declarations).
-Each block functions as a miniature code editor, with semantic highlighting of code syntax and prompts.
-Several participants (N=4/6) expressed wanting a revision history of prompt blocks to assist them in recalling the rationale behind certain prompts.
-This form of local versioning benefits rapidly iterative programming tasks such as data science and exploratory programming \cite{rule2018exploration, kery2017variolite, kery2018towards}.
-Therefore, \sys{} documents the version of each iteration of a prompt block, visualizing differences in prompts, and generated code across each iteration.
-This allows programmers to quickly navigate through prompt iterations and observe the differences between them in order to recover a particular iteration as needed (Fig.~\ref{fig:supplement_diff} Right).
+Each decomposed task in the tree nodes is referred to as a \textit{prompt block}, where programmers can write the prompt in \textit{mixed mode} (Fig.~\ref{fig:sys_overview} C). \rv{Programmers have the flexibility to input both NL and code syntax, aligning with their preference for occasionally using code syntax in the prompt to express their thoughts.
+For instance, participants often opt for statements like \qt{for i in...} rather than NL expressions such as \qt{iterate through the...}.} Each block functions as a miniature code editor, with semantic highlighting of code syntax and prompts.
+Several participants (4/6) wanted prompt block revision history to aid in recalling the reasoning behind specific prompts. \sys{} documents prompt block iterations, visualizing differences in prompts and generated code, enabling programmers to efficiently navigate and recover specific iterations as required~(Fig.~\ref{fig:supplement_diff} Right).